A vision realized: The story of standing up for caribou - Yellowstone to Yukon Conservation Initiative

 As Naomi described it, the plight to save mountain caribou has truly been a journey — one that has taken many years and a tremendous amount of work to achieve, especially on the part of local Indigenous communities.

-Due to Indigenous-led conservation efforts, including the maternal penning program, and a historic partnership agreement unfolding, there are now around 112 caribou in the Klinse-za caribou herd.
+Due to Indigenous-led conservation efforts, including the maternal penning program, and a historic partnership agreement unfolding, the Klinse-za caribou herd reached nearly 112 animals in 2021.
+And in 2024, the herd has grown to nearly 200 caribou.

-Caribou Homeland celebrates a vision realized, but also forges a path forward for saving and recovering other herds in B.C.
+Caribou Homeland celebrates a vision realized, but also forges a path forward for saving and recovering other caribou herds and endangered species in B.C. and beyond.

 “People love the places they live and have deep and meaningful connections to creatures that are imperiled because of our actions,” said filmmaker, biologist and photographer David Moskowitz during the premiere.
 “I think this story is hopefully a great inspiration for people to care about caribou and support this work, but also for people to take action where they live.”

-We were inspired by the hundreds of people who logged onto Zoom on a beautiful summer evening to show their support for this work.
+We at Y2Y were inspired by the hundreds of people who logged onto Zoom on a beautiful summer evening in 2021 to show their support for this work.
 In fact, more than 650 people registered, and of those who attended, we saw 20 international viewers from Great Britain, to Japan, India, Ecuador, and all of the countries and continents in between.

 When asked why it’s important to share this story widely, Naomi said it helps people be part of the solution — that regardless of where you are from, it’s important to know what the caribou are facing, what they need, and to see the good happening with this project.